 1. Does the trauma director have responsibility and authority for determining each general surgeon’s ability to participate on the trauma panel based on an annual review through the trauma PIPS program and hospital policy?
-(Yes/No)
+(CD 2-5) (Yes/No)

 2. What percent of the time is the attending trauma surgeon present in the ED on patient arrival within 30 minutes of arrival for the highest level of activation?

 3. Is the attendance threshold of 80% met for the attending trauma surgeon presence in the emergency department (refer to table 2 in chapter 5)?
-(Yes/No)
+(CD 2-8) (Yes/No)

 4. Is the trauma attending surgeon’s arrival within 30 minutes monitored by the hospital’s trauma PIPS program?
-(Yes/No)
+(CD 2-8) (Yes/No)

 5. Does the trauma surgeon on call provide care for emergency general surgery?
 (Yes/No)

 6. Does the trauma center have continuous general surgical coverage?
-(Yes/No)
+(CD 2-12) (Yes/No)

 If ‘No’, please explain:

+7. Does the trauma center have well defined transfer plans?
+(CD 2-13) (Yes/No)

+If ‘Yes’, please have documentation available for review at the time of the site visit.

+8. Are the TMD and TPM knowledgeable and involved in trauma care collaboratively with guidance from the trauma peer review committee to identify events, develop corrective action plans, and ensure methods of monitoring, reevaluation, and benchmarking?
+(CD 217) (Yes/No)

+9. How often does the multidisciplinary trauma peer review committee meet, to review systematic and care provider issues, as well as propose improvements to the care of the injured?
+(CD 2-18)

+List those required to attend:

+10. Does the trauma center have audit filters to review and improve pediatric and adult patient care?
+(CD 2-19) (Yes/No)

+If ‘Yes’, list three audit filters for each:

-7. Does the facility participate in regional disaster management plans and exercises?
+11. Does the facility participate in regional disaster management plans and exercises?
+(CD 2-22) (Yes/No)

+12. Does the facility admit more than 100 injured children younger than 15 years?
+(CD 2-23) (Yes/No)

+If ‘Yes’, are the trauma surgeons credentialed for pediatric trauma care by the hospital’s credentialing body?
 (Yes/No)

+If ‘Yes’, is there a pediatric emergency department area, a pediatric intensive care area, appropriate resuscitation equipment, and a pediatric-specific trauma PIPS program?
+(CD 2-24) (Yes/No)

+13. If fewer than 100 injured children younger than 15 are admitted, is the care of all reviewed through the PIPS program?
+(CD 2-25) (Yes/No)

 III.
 PREHOSPITAL TRAUMA CARE

-Who establishes treatment protocols over EMS?
+How does the trauma program participate in the training of prehospital personnel, the development and improvement of prehospital care protocols, and performance improvement and patient safety programs?
+(CD 3-1)

 Briefly describe the air medical support services available for your trauma program, including rotowing and fixed wing services: